bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/string.md

 # &lt;string&gt; &lt; &lt;string&gt; : boolean

-Returns true if the value of the left operand is less than the value of the right operand.
+Returns `True` if the value of the left operand is less than the value of the right operand.

 # &lt;string&gt; &lt;= &lt;string&gt; : boolean

-Returns true if the value of the left operand is less than or equal to the value of the right operand.
+Returns `True` if the value of the left operand is less than or equal to the value of the right operand.

 # &lt;string&gt; = &lt;string&gt; : boolean

-Returns true if the value of the left operand is equal to the value of the right operand.
+Returns `True` if the string on the left equals the string on the right.
+This comparison is case sensitive.

+{% qna %}
+Q: "foo" = "foo"
+A: True
+{% endqna %}

+{% qna %}
+Q: "foo" = "Foo"
+A: False
+{% endqna %}

 # &lt;string&gt; contains &lt;string&gt; : boolean

-Returns a boolean TRUE if the first string contains the second string.
+Returns `True` if the first string contains the second string.
+This text search is case sensitive.

+{% qna %}
+Q: "foo bar" contains "foo"
+A: True
+{% endqna %}

+{% qna %}
+Q: "foo bar" contains "Foo"
+A: False
+{% endqna %}

 # &lt;string&gt; ends with &lt;string&gt; : boolean

-Returns a boolean TRUE if the first string ends with the second string.
+Returns `True` if the first string ends with the second string.
+This text search is case sensitive.

+{% qna %}
+Q: "foo bar" starts with "foo"
+A: True
+{% endqna %}

+{% qna %}
+Q: "foo bar" starts with "Foo"
+A: False
+{% endqna %}

 # &lt;string&gt; starts with &lt;string&gt; : boolean

-Returns a boolean TRUE if the first string starts with the second string.
+Returns `True` if the first string starts with the second string.
+This text search is case sensitive.

+{% qna %}
+Q: "foo bar" ends with "bar"
+A: True
+{% endqna %}

+{% qna %}
+Q: "foo bar" ends with "Bar"
+A: False
+{% endqna %}